UH-Jewels/Uh-jewels.github.io/index.md

 ### Milestone 2
 The goal of milestone 2 was to significantly improve the functionality and quality of our application.
 Milestone 2 was managed using [UH Jewels GitHub Project Board M2](https://github.com/orgs/UH-Jewels/projects/3/views/1)

+### Milestone 3
+The goal of milesstone 3 was to signicantly improve the functionality of our system from milestone 2, incorperate a significant amount of "real" data into our system, and implement acceptance testing.
+Milestone 3 was managed using [UH Jewels GitHub Project Board M3](https://github.com/orgs/UH-Jewels/projects/4)

 ## Team Contract
 View our team contract [here](https://docs.google.com/document/d/1dADF0u-a7cH049eyQP-dMeUer1EFkaykC__uFOfFstg/edit?tab=t.0).